 Spa (sauna, steam room, jacuzzi, massage, treatments); walking, archery, cycling, cookery classes.
 Equestrian, fishing (fly) & scuba diving all nearby.

 2015 brought an exciting change at Delphi Resort, with the arrival of the gifted chef Stefan Matz; Stefan established his reputation in Connemara in the 1990s, when he ran the wonderful Erriseask House Hotel at Ballyconneely with his brother Christian, and who has since delighted diners at Ashford Castle.

-On re-opening in early February after a brief annual closure, Stefan and front of house manager Warren McElhone first focused on the main hotel restaurant on the first floor; combining what was previously the bar and dining room, The 814 Brasserie is in plain view - and within, it seems, touching distance - of the Mweelrea mountain range.
+On re-opening in early February after a brief annual closure, Stefan and the food and beverage manager, Warren McElhone, first focused on the main hotel restaurant on the first floor; combining what was previously the bar and dining room, The 814 Brasserie is in plain view - and within, it seems, touching distance - of the Mweelrea mountain range.
 Expansive dormer windows fill the room with light and, as in the rest of the building, there is extensive, tasteful use of wood, also a fine stone fireplace The ambience here is casual, with an à la carte menu offering favourites from the locality.

 Then, at the end of March, came the big change, with the opening of the new 34-seater restaurant,The Chef's Table by Stefan Matz.
 Separate from the hotel and with its own entrance, The Chef's Table offers a totally new dining experience and it is quite different from anything else in Connemara.
 With all tables surrounding the open kitchen and an emphasis on the best of foods available in Connemara, especially seafood, Stefan cooks there himself all the time and it is proving to be a very interesting and engaging dining venue, with regular events and special dinners all part of the vision.
 Here, Stefan just offers a small 5-course tasting menu and an à la carte with no more than four or five choices per course - a style that is pleasingly reminiscent of the Matz brothers' restaurant at Ballyconneely.